-The grandeur of Havana is hard to adequately describe, for it comes well-dressed and it comes in tatters.
+The grandeur of Havana is hard to adequately describe, for it comes both well-dressed and in tatters.

 Havana’s old town, Habana Viejo, is a UNESCO Heritage area.